Cuby-Project/Cuby-Client/README.md

 ## Coming in the future

 ---
-This app is still in development, im currently working on the statistics sections, i want a page where you can finds all the informations about you solves with charts.
-I have just finished the inner modelisation so now the app is usable but there is still a lot of progress to, if you have any sugestions fell free to open a pull request or an issue if you find a bug.
+This app is still in development, I'm currently working on the statistics sections, I want a page where you can find all the information about your solves with charts.
+I have just finished the inner modelisation, so now the app is usable, but there is still a lot of progress too, if you have any suggestions fell free to open a pull request or an issue if you find a bug.

 ## Version: v1.2
 ## Developed by : *quentinformatique*